-- 1. Make sure that the redundant stack connection is in place and functional.
-All stack members should be connected in a logical ring. - 2.
-Power down the switch to be removed and disconnect its stack cables. - 3.
-Remove the switch from the rack. - 4.
-If you will be installing a different model switch, remove the unit from the configuration by issuing the command no member <unit-id>. - 5.
-Install the new switch in the rack: - If you are installing the same model switch, put it in the same position in the stack as the one that you just removed. - If you are installing a different model switch you can either put it in the same position as the previous switch, or at the bottom of the stack. - 6.
-Cable the new switch, following the established order of stacking cables. - 7.
-Power up the new switch.
-Verify, by monitoring the master switch console port, that the new switch successfully joins the stack by issuing the show switch command.
-The new switch should join as a member (never as master; the existing master of the stack should not change). - 8.
-If the code version of the newly added member is not the same as the existing stack, update the code as described in Upgrade the Firmware on page 437.
+- 6. If you are installing a blade that is the same model, put it in the same position in the chassis as the one that you just removed. - 7.
+Verify, by monitoring the supervisor console port, that the new member successfully joins the chassis by issuing the show chassis command.
+The new blade should join as a member (never as supervisor; the existing supervisor of the chassis should not change). - 8.
+If the code version of the newly added member is not the same as the existing chassis, update the code as described in Upgrade the Firmware on page 461.

-Switch Stack Configuration Files
+Chassis Switch Configuration Files

-The configuration files record settings for all global and interface-specific settings that define the operation of the stack and individual members.
-Once a save config command is issued, all stack members store a copy of the configuration settings.
-If a stack master becomes unavailable, any stack member assuming the role of stack master will operate from the saved configuration files.
+The configuration files record the settings for all global and interface-specific settings that define the operation of the chassis and individual members.
+Once a save config command is issued, all chassis members store a copy of the configuration settings.
+If a supervisor becomes unavailable, any chassis member that assumes the role of supervisor will operate from the saved configuration files.